The temperature and metallicity distributions of the ICM: insights with TNG-Cluster for XRISM-like observations: Discussion

-Previous studies have shown than observed ICM values are more related to emission-weighted properties than to e.g. mass-weighted properties \citep[e.g.][]{Biffi17,Biffi18}.
+Previous studies have shown that observed ICM values are more related to emission-weighted properties than to e.g. mass-weighted properties \citep[e.g.][]{Biffi17,Biffi18}.
 An emission spectrum, and models to fit emission spectra, are necessarily sensitive in a weighted way towards the most luminous gas, rather than the entire mass of the ICM.
+As a result, physical properties of the ICM inferred by X-ray spectroscopy, such as the amount of Fe in the ICM, can be biased by the properties of the brightest gas.

-We therefore quantify this bias due to brightness by comparing the mass- and emission-weighted distributions of the gas along the LoS, as well as how it influences inferences by the \texttt{bvlognorm} model.
+In this section, we attempt to quantify how the brightest gas along the LoS contributes to the inference errors on the properties of the gas by comparing the mass- and emission-weighted distributions of the gas along the LoS, and not just that of the central sphere, as well as how it influences inferences by the \texttt{bvlognorm} model.

-Starting with the thermal structure, \autoref{fig:ew} shows the difference between emission and mass weighted distributions (top right).
+Starting with the temperature, \autoref{fig:ew} shows the difference between emission- and mass-weighted distributions (top right).
 Overall, these are small, and primarily visible in the sub-keV tails.
 This is expected as the associated gas is located close to the cluster centre, is densest, and is therefore brighter than most other gas along the line of sight.
 The influence on the quality of the \texttt{bvlognorm} inference is similarly mild (top left).
-We find a shift from an average inference error of 0.16~keV (3 per cent) to -0.08~keV (-1 per cent) from the mass-weighted to the emission-weighted ICM effective temperature.
+We find a shift from an average inference error of 0.15~keV (3 per cent) to -0.08~keV (1 per cent) from the mass-weighted to the emission-weighted ICM effective temperature.

-The effect is more significant for the inference of the width of the temperature distribution and yet the brightness bias does not seem to justify the differences in inference errors between the top and bottom panels of \autoref{fig:width_inf} (not shown).
+The effect on the the inference of the width of the temperature distribution due to this {\it brightness bias} is relatively small, with the residuals increasing to an average of 0.4, from 0.26 for the mass-weighted case.
+This further highlights the previously-found trend of the Log-Normal distribution remaining unaffected by the enhancement of the sub-keV gas. (not shown)